Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 While Brosix is a communication-first platform, its emphasis on effective team communication makes it less noisy and intrusive than Slack, for instance.
 Make no mistake, though, by no means does the platform skimp on communication features.

-You’ll get text chat for one-on-one conversations, chat rooms to organize your group communication, as well as crystal clear voice and video chat for those occasions when in-person communication is logistically impractical or impossible – for instance with your remote teams.
+You’ll get text chat for one-on-one conversations, chat rooms to organize your group communication, as well as crystal clear voice and video chat for those occasions when in-person communication is logistically impractical or impossible—for example, with your remote teams.

-Another handy feature, Broadcast messages, facilitate quick knowledge and information sharing and, by removing the ambiguity of whether a response is warranted, in a way that preserves the productivity of workflows.
+Another handy feature, Broadcast messages, facilitates quick knowledge and file sharing and, by removing the ambiguity of whether a response is warranted, preserves the productivity of workflows.

 Brosix provides a number of useful tools to streamline collaboration, picking up the slack where the competition falters.